Dih5/duat/README.md

 If you are a [cool guy](https://wiki.python.org/moin/Python2orPython3) you'll prefer to use python3 and pip3 instead, unless you are a cool [Arch Linux user](https://www.archlinux.org/news/python-is-now-python-3/).

 ## Running
-Check the notebook [intro.ipynb](https://github.com/Dih5/duat/blob/master/demos/intro.ipynb) for an updated example of use.

-No need to install [Jupyter notebook](http://jupyter.readthedocs.io/en/latest/install.html): you may check it online in GitHub and build a simple Python script.
-However, it is a handy way to use the package, so I suggest to use it.
+The suggested environment to run duat is [Jupyter notebook](http://jupyter.readthedocs.io/en/latest/install.html), but you can also run it from a python script or from the python interpreter.

-The updated documentation can be found [here](http://duat.readthedocs.io/en/latest/index.html#).
+The updated documentation can be found [here](http://duat.readthedocs.io/en/latest/index.html#), check it for a starting guide.

 ## Versioning